E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 class Default(TestCase):
     """
-    The default test case for the baroclinic channel test group simply creates the mesh and initial condition, then performs a short forward run on 4 cores.
+    The default test case for the "yet another channel" test group simply creates the mesh and initial condition, then performs a short forward run on 4 cores.
     """